 The settlement first appeared in a document issued by King Géza II of Hungary in 1157, it was called “Kiscen”.
 In this document, the king gave permission to Count Walfer, a Styrian nobleman from the village of Wildon to build a monastery there for the Benedictine monks.
 It was King Béla III who had a stone castle constructed on the site of this monastery and it was called „novum castrum” (new castle) at that time.
-The Hungarian name of the castle is Németújvár that stands for “German-New-Castle”.
+The Hungarian name of the castle is Németújvár which stands for “German New Castle”.

 It was in the hands of the Counts of Németújvár until the end of the 13th century.
 After the Árpád-dynasty got disconnected, it was King Anjou Károly Róbert who was able to break the counts’ power.
 The Hungarian royal troops, led by Köcski Sándor, took Németújvár castle and the king resettled the rebelling counts to a far-away land.
 King Zsigmond gave the castle to the Lévai family but the fort became the property of the wealthy Újlaki family in the middle of the 15th century.
 Németújvár was the place where the high-ranking aristocrats of Hungary who were against the coronation of Matthias Corvinus, met under the leadership of Voivode Újlaki Miklós of Transylvania in order to elect King Frederick III as king of Hungary in 1459.

-King Matthias took Németújvár back in 1495 before he captured the city of Vienna.
+The Hungarian king took Németújvár back in 1495.
 When Lord Újlaki Lőrinc died, King Louis II gave the castle to the Batthyány family in 1524 thus it has become the residence of the Batthyány family, one of the most distinguished magnate families in Hungary.
 The Batthyány family played a significant role in both fightings against the Ottoman conquerors and in promoting the Hungarian culture.
 The fort had a greater role in the wars against the Ottomans.
 The Turks put the town on fire in 1532 but could not take the castle.
 You can read more about the siege of 1532 of the famous castle that stood not far away from Németújvár (Günsing), it was Kőszeg (Güns):